sishen/omniauth-bitbucket/README.md

 # OmniAuth Bitbucket

-This is the OmniAuth strategy for authenticating to Bitbucket.
-To use it, you'll need to sign up for an OAuth consumer key and Secret by sending emails to [Bitbucket Support](mailto:support@bitbucket.org).
+This is the OmniAuth strategy for authenticating to [Bitbucket](https://bitbucket.org).
+To use it, you'll need to signup and create a new application or use your existing OAuth consumer and secret keys.

 ## Install